The official blog of the Lung Institute.

 Lung Disease Explained

 There are many people with lung diseases such as chronic obstructive pulmonary disease (COPD) and emphysema who struggle constantly to breathe day in and day out.
 Symptoms run the gamut from shortness of breath to constant coughing to wheezing and more.
-Oxygen and medications can help keep symptoms at bay as well as treatment such as stem cell therapy.
+Oxygen and medications can help keep symptoms at bay as well as treatment such as cellular therapy.
 But when disaster suddenly strikes, you need to be ready to pick up and go.
 You need to be prepared in case the electricity gets knocked out and your oxygen concentrator no longer works.
 Depending on the disaster, such as with a hurricane, it is also possible that your respiratory equipment can become damaged due to water and humidity.
 And it is always smart to have extra back-up medication and inhalers on hand.

 Preparing for the Worst